hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 }
 ```

-The following policy would evaluate to `true`, if the resource was in the state:
+The following policy would evaluate to `true` if the resource was in the state:

 ```python
 import "tfstate"